mihaimaruseac/hindent/TESTS.md

 #endif
 ```

-Conditionals inside a `where` and empty lines
+Conditionals inside a `where` with empty lines and CPP

 ```haskell
 -- https://github.com/mihaimaruseac/hindent/issues/779